MicrosoftDocs/office-365-management-api/office-365-management-api/troubleshooting-the-office-365-management-activity-api.md

 -SecurityRules $denyInternetRule,$allowMyServiceRule
 ```

-The inbound rule to accept traffic only from M365ManagementActivityApiWebhook can be configured in a similar way.
+An inbound rule to accept traffic only from M365ManagementActivityApiWebhook can be configured in a similar way.